 |Approval Letter||The IRB Office will assign an Approval Letter in 1-3 business day to approve the package along with stamped consent document(s).
 At this time, the researcher can begin his or her study.
 He or she must use the stamped consent forms provided by the IRB Office.|

-The Institutional Review Board does not fully function during the Summer Session.
+The Institutional Review Board does not fully function during the Summer Session and Winter Break.
 Applications will be reviewed on an as available basis.

 Expedited and all other reviews: